astropy/astropy/docs/nddata/utils.rst

     plt.imshow(cutout.data, origin='lower')

-Saving a 2D Cutout to a FITS file with an updated WCS
+Saving a 2D Cutout to a FITS File with an Updated WCS
 =====================================================

-A `~astropy.nddata.utils.Cutout2D` object can be easily saved to a FITS file, including the updated WCS object for the cutout region.
+A `~astropy.nddata.utils.Cutout2D` object can be saved to a FITS file, including the updated WCS object for the cutout region.
 In this example, we download an example FITS image and create a cutout image.
 The resulting `~astropy.nddata.utils.Cutout2D` object is then saved to a new FITS file with the updated WCS for the cutout region.

 .. literalinclude:: examples/cutout2d_tofits.py
    :language: python